 Michael Henry Heim

-Michael Henry Heim teaches Russian and Central European literature in the Departments of Slavic Languages and Literatures and Comparative Literature at UCLA.
-He translates from the Russian, Czech, Serbo-Croatian, Hungarian, German, Dutch, Italian, and French.
-His translations include Chekhov’s plays and a collection of Chekhov’s letters, contemporary Russian novelists (Vassily Aksyonov, Felix Roziner, Sasha Sokolov), three novels and a play by Milan Kundera, two novels and a collection of stories by Bohumil Hrabal, two novels by Danilo Kis, contemporary Hungarian novelists (Istvan Örkeny, Peter Esterhazy, György Konrad), a children’s novel by Hans-Magnus Enzensberger, and Günter Grass’s My Century.
-His most recent work is a translation of Thomas Mann’s Death in Venice.
+Michael Henry Heim was a professor of Slavic languages and literatures and comparative literature at UCLA.
+He was a prolific translator of Russian, Czech, Serbo-Croatian, Hungarian, German, Dutch, Italian, and French literature.
+His translations include Chekhov’s plays and a collection of Chekhov’s letters, three novels and a play by Milan Kundera, two novels and a collection of stories by Bohumil Hrabal, two novels by Danilo Kis, a children’s novel by Hans-Magnus Enzensberger, Günter Grass’s My Century, and works by contemporary Russian novelists (Vassily Aksyonov, Felix Roziner, Sasha Sokolov) and Hungarian novelists (Istvan Örkeny, Peter Esterhazy, György Konrad).
+Heim died in September of 2012.